Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

-Antieau \cite[Conjecture 8.30]{Antieau} has recently conjectured that there is a good theory of \emph{stable $n$-categories}, $1 \leq n \leq \infty$, satisfying the following properties: \begin{itemize} \item[(i)] Stable $n$-categories, exact functors and natural transformations form an $(n,2)$-category with a forgetful functor to $\catn$. \item[(ii)] For each $n \geq k$, the homotopy $k$-category functor defines a functor from stable $n$-categories to stable $k$-categories. \item[(iii)] For $n = \infty$, the theory recovers the theory of stable $\infty$-categories, exact functors, and natural transformations. \item[(iv)] For $n = 1$, the theory recovers the theory of triangulated categories, exact functors, and natural transformations. \end{itemize} It seems reasonable to take properties (1)--(5) (incl.
+Antieau \cite[Conjecture 8.28]{Antieau} conjectured that there is a good theory of \emph{stable $n$-categories}, $1 \leq n \leq \infty$, satisfying the following properties: \begin{itemize} \item[(i)] Stable $n$-categories, exact functors and natural transformations form an $(n,2)$-category with a forgetful functor to $\catn$. \item[(ii)] For each $n \geq k$, the homotopy $k$-category functor defines a functor from stable $n$-categories to stable $k$-categories. \item[(iii)] For $n = \infty$, the theory recovers the theory of stable $\infty$-categories, exact functors, and natural transformations. \item[(iv)] For $n = 1$, the theory recovers the theory of triangulated categories, exact functors, and natural transformations. \end{itemize} It seems reasonable to take properties (1)--(5) (incl.
 (2)$'$--(3)$'$) as a minimal basis for such a notion of stable $n$-category.
 Firstly, these properties are preserved after passing to lower homotopy categories (Proposition \ref{preservation of weak colimits}).
-Moreover, for any pointed $n$-category $\C$ which satisfies these properties for $n > 2$, the associated homotopy category $\h_1 \C$ can be equipped with a canonical triangulated structure (the proof is essentially the same as for stable $\infty$-categories in \cite[1.1.2]{LurHA}, using the properties of weak pushouts of order $n-1 > 1$ instead of actual pushouts).
-It would also be interesting to relate the properties (1)--(5) to the notion of an $n$-angulated category in the sense of \cite{GKO}.
+Also, for any $n > 2$ and any pointed $n$-category $\D$ which satisfies these properties, the associated homotopy category $\h_1 \D$ can be equipped with a canonical triangulated structure.
+The proof is essentially exactly the same as that for stable $\infty$-categories in \cite[1.1.2]{LurHA}, using the properties of weak pushouts of order $n-1 > 1$ instead of actual pushouts; we believe that this claim holds also for $n=2$.
+Also, it would be interesting to explore possible connections between properties of type (1)--(5) and $n$-angulated structures (on the ordinary homotopy category) in the sense of \cite{GKO}.
 Finally, for $n=\infty$, these properties characterize stable $\infty$-categories.